Experiments on expired film

 Hand-developed using photo-chemistry made from plants foraged from each location.

+Redwoods on the central coast of California.
+Developed using a handful of leaves from a nearby California bay laurel.
+Bay leaves can be pickled, cooked, used for digestive aid or wound care.
 Lenapehoking territory, also known as New York City.
 Processed with leftover coffee grounds.
 The global coffee industry is characterized by intensive labor exploitation.
 Coffee harvests are concentrated and require workers to migrate for short term work, often without employment contracts, leaving them vulnerable to long hours, illegal deductions from pay, and incomplete or non-payment for their efforts.